 then the horizontal flow is given by

 where $Z(t)$ is the parallel transport of $v$ along $\gamma_{(x,iv)}(t)$.
-The infinitesmal generator for this flow is the \emph{horizontal vector field}, denoted by $X^\perp$.
+The infinitesimal generator for this flow is the \emph{horizontal vector field}, denoted by $X^\perp$.
 The vector fields $\{X, X^\perp, V\}$ give us a moving frame on $S_gM$ called \emph{Cartan's moving frame}.
 Dual to these vector fields are $1$-forms $\{\alpha, \beta, \psi\}$ on $S_gM$.
-Following Section 7.2 of \cite{singer} and Section 7 of \cite{MP}, we have \emph{Cartan's structural equations}:
+Following \cite[Section 7.2]{singer} and \cite[Section 7]{MP}, we have \emph{Cartan's structural equations}: